-House Majority Leader Nancy Pelosi, D-Calif., indicated today that Congress would approve President-elect Barack Obama's request for another $350 billion in bailout funds, because this time it will spent by "a president who'll enforce the law."
+House Speaker Nancy Pelosi, D-Calif., indicated today that Congress would approve President-elect Barack Obama's request for another $350 billion in bailout funds, because this time it will spent by "a president who'll enforce the law."

 Pelosi did not, however, come right out and say that Congress would approve Obama's request for the money, and the vote is expected to be close.

 The congressional head count on the vote's prospects are so close that Obama made a personal lobbying trip to Capitol Hill Tuesday, where he issued his first veto threat, before he even takes the Oath of Office.

 The force of that threat will be tested as early as Thursday when the Senate is expected to vote on the money.
 Democrats believe they have a slim margin for approval in the Senate, so top Obama aides Larry Summers and Rahm Emanuel were back on the Hill today to lobby Republicans.